Dartsnut/dartsnut_apps/Parameters Field/README.md

 - **id**: Unique identifier for the parameter.
 Must be unique across all fields.
 - **name**: Display name shown in the Dartsnut app.
 - **type**: Data type of the parameter (e.g., `text`, `dropdown`).
+- **required**: A boolean indicating if the parameter is mandatory.
+Defaults to `false`.
+It is good practice to handle cases where a user might not provide a value, even for required fields, to prevent exceptions in your widget.
 - **desc**: Short description displayed in the Dartsnut app.
 - **default**: Default value shown to users in the Dartsnut app.